ToxicFrog/doom-mods/gzap/doc/gameplay.md

 # Gameplay Guide

-This assumes that you are already familiar with [the basics of Archipelago](https://archipelago.gg/faq/en/), and focuses mainly on things specific to gzArchipelago.
+This assumes that you are already familiar with [the basics of Archipelago](https://archipelago.gg/faq/en/), and focuses mainly on things specific to UZArchipelago.

 ## Overview